xinhuang/xinhuang.github.com/src/assets/posts/2013-11-03-test-daemon-for-nose-in-python.md

----
-layout: post
-title: "Test Daemon For Nose In Python"
-description: "A daemon to run your unit tests automatically after they are modified."
+"title": "Test Daemon For Nose In Python" "description": "A daemon to run your unit tests automatically after they are modified."
-category:
-tags: [Python]
+"tags": ["Python"]
 ---

 Last week we had a great night with Tim Ottinger, playing with Python to analyze commit history.